Strobelite Honey

-"Strobelite Honey" is a 1991 single by hip-hop duo, Black Sheep.
-The single was written by William McLean and Dres (rapper), and was the duo's third release from their A Wolf in Sheep's Clothing album.
-"Stobelight Honey" was the duo's second entry on the US R&B chart, where it went peaked at #36 on the R&B sales chart and #80 on the Hot 100.
+"Strobelite Honey" is a 1991 single by hip-hop duo Black Sheep.
+The single was written by William McLean and Dres (rapper) and was the duo's third release from their A Wolf in Sheep's Clothing album.
+"Strobelite Honey" was the duo's second entry on the US R&B chart, where it went peaked at #36 on the R&B sales chart and #80 on the Hot 100.

 The single did better on the US dance chart, where the remix by David Morales spent one week at number one.

-The song sampled a pair of records, both released in 1980: "I Like What You Do To Me" by Young & Company and "Take Your Time (Do it Right)" by the SOS Band.
+The song sampled two records released in 1980: "I Like What You Do To Me" by Young & Company and "Take Your Time (Do it Right)" by the SOS Band.